-And from my experience, this Peruvian Porridge also goes very well with a mug of coffee on the side :)
+And from my experience, this Peruvian Quinoa Porridge also goes very well with a mug of coffee on the side :)

-- ½ cup (95 grams) amaranth, rinsed
+- ½ cup amaranth (95 grams) - rinsed

-- ½ cup (85 grams) black quinoa, rinsed
+- ½ cup black quinoa (85 grams) - rinsed

-- 2 cups (480 milliliters) water
+- 2 cups water (470 milliliters)

-- ½ cup (120 milliliters) almond milk
+- ½ cup almond milk (120 milliliters)

-- almond milk, for topping
+- almond milk - for topping

-- honey, for topping
+- maple syrup (or honey, if not vegan) - for topping

-- pomegranate seeds, for topping
+- pomegranate seeds - for topping

-- pistachio kernels, for topping
+- pistachio kernels - for topping

 - In a small saucepan, add the amaranth, black quinoa and water.
 Bring to a boil, then turn down the heat to low.
 Simmer, stirring occasionally, uncovered for 20-25 minutes, until most of the water has been absorbed.